Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 The Crown Range Road

 If you go via Wanaka, your drive to Queenstown will be via the stunning Crown Range.
-This is one of the most amazing places to truly see the scale of the Southern Alps the stunning scenery.
+This is one of the most amazing places to truly see the scale of the Southern Alps and the gorgeous scenery.

-This views never end along this incredible scenic drive.
-There’s ample viewpoints where you can stop and pullover.
+The views never end along this incredible scenic drive.
+There are ample viewpoints where you can stop and pull over.

 Arrowtown

-The small town of Arrowtown is about 30-minutes from Queenstown.
-This old-mining town is like nowhere else in New Zealand.
-It’s the perfect spot to stop for a couple of hours to learn about a completely different side to New Zealand’s history.
+The small town of Arrowtown is about 30 minutes from Queenstown.
+This old mining town is like nowhere else in New Zealand.
+It’s the perfect spot to stop for a couple of hours and learn about a completely different side of New Zealand’s history.

 The main street of this quaint town is lined with cute boutiques, coffee shops and gift shops.
 It’s also in a beautiful setting and is one of the best places in New Zealand to see the autumn colours.

-After Arrowtown, consider a stop at the beautiful Lake Hayes.
-There are a couple of hiking tracks around the scenic lake including short walks.
-There’s also some accomodation options if you want to spend a night there before arriving in Queenstown.
+After Arrowtown, consider a stop at beautiful Lake Hayes.
+There are a couple of hiking tracks around the scenic lake, including short walks.
+There are also some accommodation options if you want to spend a night there before arriving in Queenstown.

 Viewpoint over Arrowtown to see the autumn colours